-Make sure that the first layer extrusion speed does not exceed 25 mm/s (less for nozzle tips $\leq 0.35$ mm).
-Due to the higher heat transfer and the less sudden cooling the adhesion is increased.
+- Make sure that the first layer extrusion speed does not exceed 25 mm/s (less for nozzle tips ≤ 0.35 mm).
+Due to the higher heat transfer and the less sudden cooling the adhesion is increased. - Optimize the extrusion and print bed temperature for the filament currently installed.